 To make collagen hydrolysate, further processing using enzymes (a process called enzymatic hydrolysis) is required.
 These enzymes break down the collagen by splitting the chemical bonds.
 This creates small collagen chains your body can use to build its own connective tissue.
 To compare the two, gelatin is made up of long chains of amino acids whereas collagen peptides have short chains.
 That’s why gelatin is less absorbable and efficient than collagen peptides.
 Collagen doesn’t have gelling properties, so it can be mixed into hot or cold liquids and is virtually tasteless.

 Are Thankfully Nourished Collagen Peptides grass-fed and finished?

-Our collagen is derived from the hides of beef cattle that are free range and grass fed for the duration of their life on the farm.
-Once the cattle are sold and sent for processing, there may be a few days where they are in transit and could potentially be fed grain.
+Our collagen is derived from the hides of beef cattle that are free range and grass fed.
+As Germany has extremely cold weather, there may be times throughout the year that the cattle are sheltered and during this time they are fed non-GMO grain.
 For this reason we do not claim they are “grass finished”.
 We are confident that this has no impact on the quality or benefits found in the final product.

 Can you guarantee Thankfully Nourished Collagen is Glyphosate and GMO free?

 Yes!
 Our Collagen is tested for Glyphosate and found to be undetectable.
 It is made from and by ingredients which are 100% GMO-free, including the enzymes used in production.

 You can view our Collagen range here

 I hope this helps you stay thankfully nourished